Catholic School Funding

 Non-government school parents fund some of their children’s education according to their capacity to contribute.
 Based on the SES of the school, some parents are expected to contribute more, other parents less.
 So while the non-government schools serving the lowest SES communities attract 90% of their base funding from the government, schools serving the highest SES communities only receive 20% of their base funding from government.

 No child will be refused enrolment from a Catholic school because of a family's inability to pay school fees

 Making Catholic education more affordable

-There are a range of options available from Catholic Education Diocese of Parramatta to assist families with the payment of fees, including the Bishop Manning Support Fund and Byallawa School Fee Co-Contribution Scheme for Aboriginal and Torres Strait Islander families.
+There are a range of options available from Catholic Schools Parramatta Diocese to assist families with the payment of fees, including the Bishop Manning Support Fund and Byallawa School Fee Co-Contribution Scheme for Aboriginal and Torres Strait Islander families.